tu-dortmund-ls12-rt/EDF-Like/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. # TODO: add license file
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.